Harith Noah

 Harith Noah (born 29 January 1993 in Germany) is a professional motorsports athlete from Shoranur in Kerala, India.
 He won a class in the Dakar rally in 2024.
-He took a historic victory for India in the Rally 2 category of Motorcycles at the 46th Dakar Rally on 19 January 2024 and finished in the overall top-11, to become the fastest from India at Dakar.
+He took a historic victory for India in the Rally 2 category of Motorcycles at the 46th Dakar Rally on 19 January 2024 and finished in overall 11th place to become the fastest from India at Dakar.
 Earlier in 2024, he bagged two stage wins in his class, the Rally 2.

 Early life and education

-Noah hails from Kullappully, Shoranur.
+Noah hails from Kullappully, Shoranur, Kerala.
 He studied at KVR High School in Vaniamkulam till Class 7.
 Then he joined Sholai School, a boarding school in Kodaikanal in Tamil Nadu.
-His father, Mohammed Rafi Koitha Veettil is a businessman and his mother, Susanne, is an artiste and farmer.
-His mother is a German.
+His father, Mohammed Rafi Koitha Veettil is a businessman and his mother, Susanne, a German, is an artiste and farmer.
 He is a graduate of Manchester Metropolitan University with a bachelor's degree in Sports Science.

 Early career

 Noah started racing local dirt track events at the age of 16, in 2009.
-Later, in 2011 he started taking part in the National supercross championship.
+Later, in 2011 he started taking part in the MRF Mogrip National supercross championship.
 In 2012, he did a 3-month training course in US.
 He won the title the same year and was recruited by TVS Factory Racing in 2012.